 Eligible ministries: Applicants must be ministries of Catholic sisters, defined to include ministries sponsored by orders or led by women religious or organizations where women religious are significantly involved in northeast Ohio as defined as the Dioceses of Cleveland and Youngstown.
 Applicants must have tax-exempt status as nonprofit organizations, as identified by the Internal Revenue Code.
 Grants are not made to individuals.
 Special attention will be given to ministries reaching out to those most in need, particularly low-income women, children, and youth.

 Current Saint Ann Legacy grantees: Organizations that have previously received grants under this program must submit a report on the activities and funds spent to date as part of their application.
-If grant funds have not been fully spent by the time of the application, a Progress Report will be required; if grant funds have been spent, a Final Report will be required.
+If grant funds have not been fully spent by the time of the application, please contact Ursula Craig to request a Progress Report.
+If grant funds have been spent, a Final Report will be required and is available in the grants system.

 Our grants management system is online.
 To successfully submit an application, please follow the directives listed below: